java-to-kotlin/java-to-kotlin.github.io/index.md

 We've been interviewed for the Talking Kotlin podcast - you can watch it on [YouTube](https://www.youtube.com/watch?v=YGmBTQMGUhA).

-See this video converting the [Gilded Rose Kata from Java to Kotlin](https://www.youtube.com/watch?v=rpGGTT7IuCs).
+Also on YouTube, a series converting the [Gilded Rose Kata from Java to Kotlin](https://youtube.com/playlist?list=PL1ssMPpyqocjo6kkNCg-ncTyAW0nECPmq).